awsdocs/amazon-rds-user-guide/doc_source/mysql_rds_start_replication.md

 The master user must run the `mysql.rds_start_replication` procedure\.

 If you are configuring replication to import data from an instance of MySQL running external to Amazon RDS, you call `mysql.rds_start_replication` on the read replica to start the replication process after you have called [mysql\.rds\_set\_external\_master](mysql_rds_set_external_master.md) to build the replication configuration\.
-For more information, see [Restoring a backup into an Amazon RDS MySQL DB instance](MySQL.Procedural.Importing.md)\.
+For more information, see [Restoring a backup into a MySQL DB instance](MySQL.Procedural.Importing.md)\.

 If you are configuring replication to export data to an instance of MySQL external to Amazon RDS, you call `mysql.rds_start_replication` and `mysql.rds_stop_replication` on the read replica to control some replication actions, such as purging binary logs\.
 For more information, see [Exporting data from a MySQL DB instance by using replication](MySQL.Procedural.Exporting.NonRDSRepl.md)\.